hlaueriksson/jamstack-cms/src/site/content/index.md

 # JAMstack Recipes

-The best jam recipes served by JAMstack and Serverless technology
+The best jam recipes served by JAMstack and Serverless technology.